omarathon/tabula/README.markdown

 ### Local properties

-Copy `local-example.properties` as `local.properties` and edit the properties in there to match your system. `local.properties` will be ignored by Git.
+Copy `gradle-local-example.properties` as `gradle-local.properties` and edit the properties in there to match your system. `gradle-local.properties` will be ignored by Git.

 ### Troubleshooting updates